Do you need insurance for a motorcycle?

 When do you need motorcycle insurance?

-Motorcycle insurance is required in 49 states and is the best way to be sure you and your bike are protected.
+Motorcycle insurance is required in nearly every state and is the best way to be sure you and your bike are protected.
 Here are a few instances when you should have motorcycle insurance in place before jumping on your bike and hitting the road.

-• If you have a temporary permit: If your state requires insurance when you're a fully licensed rider, there’s a good chance they will require it while you have a temporary permit as well.
+• You have a temporary permit: If your state requires insurance when you're a fully licensed rider, there’s a good chance they'll require it while you have a temporary permit as well.

-• If you're registering your motorcycle: Most states will require proof of insurance when registering your motorcycle.
-It's illegal to ride your motorcycle on the road if it is not registered.
+• If you're registering your motorcycle: Most states require proof of insurance when registering your bike.
+It's illegal to ride your motorcycle on the road if you haven't registered it.

-• If you financed your motorcycle: Most banks and lenders require insurance on their investments, so if you used a loan to buy your motorcycle, there is a good chance you will be required to have insurance.
+• If you financed your motorcycle: Most banks and lenders require insurance on their investments, so if you used a loan to buy your bike, there is a good chance you're required to have motorcycle insurance.

 Online